Axis Telecom

-Axis (stylized in all caps as AXIS) is an Indonesian cellular brand licensing service operated by XLSmart, a company jointly owned by Axiata and Sinar Mas.
-It provides 2G, 3G, 4G, and BlackBerry services nationwide and covers the world through 382 international roaming partners in 159 countries.
+Axis (stylized in all caps as AXIS) is an Indonesian cellular service brand operated by XLSMART.
+It provides 2G, 4G, and 5G services nationwide and covers the world through 382 international roaming partners in 159 countries.

 Acquisition by XL Axiata

 XL Axiata has signed an agreement to acquire Axis Telekom Indonesia, on 26 September 2013.

-Merrill Lynch (Singapore) Pte Ltd (Bank of America Merrill Lynch) is acting as financial advisor for this transaction from XL.
+Merrill Lynch (Singapore) Pte Ltd (Bank of America Merrill Lynch) acted as financial advisor for this transaction from XL.